New 2020 State-Specific Restrictions

-The MDA has a state-specific restriction for the use of the herbicide dicamba in Minnesota for the 2019 growing season.
+The MDA has a state-specific restriction on use of dicamba herbicide in Minnesota for the 2020 growing season.

-In Minnesota, the XtendiMax, Engenia, and FeXapan formulations of dicamba are “Restricted Use Pesticides” for retail sale to and for use only by Certified Applicators.
+The decision follows the MDA’s ongoing investigations and informal surveys into reports of crop damage from alleged dicamba off-target movement over the past three growing seasons.
+The affected formulations are XtendiMax, Engenia, FeXapan, and Tavium.
+These formulations of dicamba are “Restricted Use Pesticides” for retail sale to and for use only by Certified Applicators.

 What is Dicamba?